-- No phone calls will be initiated by a student any later than 15 minutes prior to their bed time.
-If a call is initiated prior to 15 minutes before their bedtime, the call will be completed at bed time. - No phone calls will be received by a student after their bed time.
+- No phone calls will be initiated by a student any later than fifteen (15) minutes prior to their bed time.
+If a call is initiated prior to fifteen (15) minutes before their bedtime, the call will be completed at bed time. - No phone calls will be received by a student after their bed time.
 If a call comes in for a student, dorm staff will take a message for the student to include the name and number of the person calling.
-Phone calls that are obviously an emergency will be taken by the student. - Morning phone calls must occur at a reasonable time to allow for the student to prepare for the day. - Morning phone calls will not be received by students prior to 6:55 am.
-If a call is received prior to that time, all callers will be requested to call back at 6:55.
-All morning calls must be completed by 7:10 so that the student can leave for breakfast.
+Phone calls that are obviously an emergency will be taken by the student. - Morning phone calls must occur at a reasonable time to allow for the student to prepare for the day. - Morning phone calls will not be received by students prior to 6:55 a.m.
+If a call is received prior to that time, all callers will be requested to call back at 6:55 a.m.
+All morning calls must be completed by 7:10 a.m. so that student can leave for breakfast.